ibexa/documentation-developer/docs/guide/extending/extending_page.md

     #### Overwriting existing blocks

-    You can overwrite following properties in the existing blocks:
+    You can overwrite the following properties in the existing blocks:

     - `thumbnail`
+    - `category`
     - `name`
     - `views`